helado12/anim/readme.md

 # An animation page to wish someone happy birthday or send as a gift 🎁

-It's cool & sweet.
+It's pretty cool.
 It is reponsive and optimized for mobile devices.

 URL: https://hhe233.github.io/birthday-touchscreen/